 Work closely with your doctor and a renal dietitian to customize your plan.
 Remember, your diet isn’t about punishment—it’s about protection.

-Disclaimer: This article is for educational purposes and doesn’t replace professional medical advice.
-Always talk to your healthcare provider before making dietary changes.
+This article is for educational purposes only; therefore, consult your healthcare provider before making dietary changes.